 Decisions regarding whether services met the definition of an “emergency” may be made by our Medical Director (or designee) or another process.
 This determination is subject to appeal.
 You can find a definition of “emergency” in the Glossary.

-Facilities must provide timely admission notification (even if advance notification was provided by the physician and pre-service coverage approval is on file) as follows or claims payments are denied in full or in part:
+Facilities must provide timely admission notification (even if the physician provided advance notification and pre-service coverage approval is on file) as follows or claims payments are denied in full or in part:

 If advance notification or prior authorization is required for an elective inpatient procedure, the physician must get the approval.
 The facility must notify us within 24 hours (or the following business day if the admission occurs on a weekend or holiday) of the elective admission.
 If the physician gets the approval, but the facility does not get theirs within a timely manner, we reduce payment to only room and board charges.